RN-to-BSN Online Frequently Asked Questions (FAQ)

 Can I begin the program before I’ve earned my RN license?

-In short, yes.
-So long as you have successfully completed your Associate’s or diploma program, you can start with the 300-level Upper Division Nursing courses (which comprise the first four courses of the sequence).
-If you are still working on your Associate’s or diploma, you will not be able to start your Nursing courses in advance; however, you can get a head start on any general education courses you may need.
+If you are still working on your Associate’s or Diploma, you will not be able to start your Nursing major courses in advance before completing your ASN or ADN program; however, you can get a head start on any general education courses you may need.

 Are there prerequisites for the program?
 Is there anything I can take in advance to help prepare?